jessicarush/react-notes/redux.md

 # Redux

-Redux is am open-source library for managing and centralizing state in a JavaScript app (most commonly used with React or Angular).
+Redux is an open-source library for managing and centralizing state in a JavaScript app (most commonly used with React or Angular).
 It provides a way for all of your components to work and communicate with a centralized store of all your state values and logic.

 Some of Redux's functionality can be replicated/replaced with the `useContext` and `useReducer` hooks.
 Many people are switching over to the Context hook as Redux tends to be verbose, difficult to pick up and introduces more complexity.
 See [context.md](context.md).